engineering-collaboration/book/docs/book/anatomy-of-a-code-change/artifact-management.md

 - We increment the `minor` version, when we add functionality in a backward compatible manner.
 - We increment the `patch` version, when we make backward compatible bug fixes.

 Semantic versioning is a best effort solution to dependency management.
-The practice includes flaws and we accompany version bumps of our upstream dependencies with testing and security introspections.
-Assuming that releases are labeled correctly in the first place, Hyrum's law states that every public-facing behavior of a implementation will be relied upon, including incidental actions.
+The practice includes flaws and we accompany version bumps of our upstream dependencies with testing and security inspection.
+Assuming that releases are labeled accurately in the first place, Hyrum's law states that every public-facing behavior of a implementation will be relied upon, including incidental actions.
 Patch releases to our dependencies may be not compatible with our current system, if they coincidentally modify non-deterministic data layouts or execution time.

-Nevertheless, it's one of the better systems we currently have and we would be foolhardy not to follow it.
+Nevertheless, it's one of the better systems we have and we would be foolhardy not to follow it.

 ## Change lists